bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 While the DDR4, the NVMe drive, and the DisplayPort output hog all the high-bandwidth dedicated transceivers, a supercomputer still needs to talk to the outside world and manage basic housekeeping.

 Xilinx handles this through Multiplexed I/O (MIO).
 The Zynq has 78 dedicated pins (Banks 500-503) that can be dynamically assigned to internal, hardened hardware controllers inside the Processing System.
-The MIO budget on this board is fully allocated across six subsystems: QSPI boot flash, UART debug console, NVMe reset, MicroSD card, DisplayPort AUX, Gigabit Ethernet, and the USB ULPI PHY.
+The MIO budget on this board is fully allocated across seven subsystems: QSPI boot flash, UART debug console, NVMe reset, MicroSD card, DisplayPort AUX, Gigabit Ethernet, and the USB ULPI PHY.

 ### The Gigabit Gateway
 If this machine is going to operate as an edge-compute server taking job payloads from the internet, it needs a massive pipe to the network.